-VIKING - 13: STRENGTHENING WALLS - Defences, Call to Arms, Motivation and Feudalism
+VIKING - 13: STRENGTHENING WALLS - Defences, Call To Arms, Motivation And Early Scandinavian Feudalism

 "A lone pine tree on open, windswept land might wither away.
 A lone man loved by none, how long can he stand?"

 Begun by Harald 'Blue-tooth', strengthened by Svein 'Forkbeard', strongholds to ready the Danes fit to carry away Aethelred's Danegeld

 Central to the aims of the kings of Wessex was the creation of a single kingdom beyond their own bounds.
 It was Aelfred's dream.
 To achieve this goal road-building the fortification of the burhs, and strengthening of bridges was paramount. boundaries had been pushed eastward to Kent in the south and to the kingom of the East Saxons in the east.
 Mercia and East Anglia had obstinately kept Wessex at bay in their northward push.
 Then came the Danes.
 Wessex was almost over-run by the sons and followers of Ragnar Lothbrok until Aelfred could summon enough numbers for a stalemate and treaty with the war-band leader Guthrum at Wedmore in AD 878.
 It was his grandson Aethelstan who exerted the kind of power Aelfred could only dream of, being lauded as 'bretwalda' or high king over the other kings of Britain and Ireland.